Best mega-cap tech stocks to invest in 2025

 However, like operating complex integrated systems where component failures can affect overall performance, RTX faces significant challenges that defense investors must evaluate:

-• Engine Technology and Quality Issues: Geared Turbofan engine challenges including recalls and inspection requirements create increased costs, delivery delays, and potential reputational damage affecting commercial aviation business.
+- Engine Issues: Geared Turbofan engine challenges including recalls and inspection requirements create increased costs, delivery delays, and potential reputational damage affecting commercial aviation business.

-• Supply Chain and Production Complexity: Global supply chain disruptions, labor shortages, and manufacturing bottlenecks cause production delays and order fulfillment challenges across multiple business divisions.
+- Supply Complexity: Global supply chain disruptions, labor shortages, and manufacturing bottlenecks cause production delays and order fulfillment challenges across multiple business divisions and customer commitments.

-• Defense Budget and Political Dependency: Heavy reliance on U.S. government defense contracts makes the company vulnerable to budget cuts, political changes, and shifts in military spending priorities.
+- Budget Dependency: Heavy reliance on U.S. government defense contracts makes the company vulnerable to budget cuts, political changes, and shifts in military spending priorities affecting revenue stability.

-• Capital-Intensive Operations: High R&D spending requirements and capital-intensive manufacturing operations pressure margins and require disciplined financial management during economic uncertainty.
+- Capital Requirements: High R&D spending requirements and capital-intensive manufacturing operations pressure margins and require disciplined financial management during economic uncertainty and market volatility.

 Final thoughts on RTX